rails/rails/guides/source/action_mailer_basics.md

 ### Mailer Views

-Mailer views are located in the +app/views/name_of_mailer_class+ directory.
+Mailer views are located in the `app/views/name_of_mailer_class` directory.
 The specific mailer view is known to the class because its name is the same as the mailer method.
-In our example from above, our mailer view for the +welcome_email+ method will be in +app/views/user_mailer/welcome_email.html.erb+ for the HTML version and +welcome_email.text.erb+ for the plain text version.
+In our example from above, our mailer view for the `welcome_email` method will be in `app/views/user_mailer/welcome_email.html.erb` for the HTML version and `welcome_email.text.erb` for the plain text version.

 To change the default mailer view for your action you do something like: